denxv/TGV2RayScraper/README.md

 * `-M, --message-offset N` — Number of recent messages to include when assigning `current_id`.

-* `-N, --include-new` — Include new channels in processing.

 * `-U, --urls FILE` — Path to a text file containing new channel URLs (default: `channels/urls.txt`).

 **The script performs the following:**